ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/checkpoints/environment-setup.md

 To pass this checkpoint, your team should meet the following requirements:

-* Use your controller to control the ESP32's onboard LED (i.e. button pressed = on, button released = off)
+* Flash code to repeatedly toggle the ESP32's onboard LED
 * Demonstrate at least half your team has set up their coding environment by showing Git commits in your forked repo

 Questions: